 Course rules for R5I Graduate Certificate in Journalism, Media and Communications

-[i] In these Specifications Faculty- means the Faculty of Arts.
+[i] In these Specifications College - means the College of Arts, Law and Education.

-[ii] The Faculty may accept as a candidate for the award of Graduate Certificate in Journalism, Media and Communications any of the following:
+[ii] The College may accept as a candidate for the award of Graduate Certificate in Journalism, Media and Communications any of the following:

 |(a)||an applicant who has qualified for admission to a bachelor degree in the University of Tasmania;|